nicolaspoersch/hacking-introduction/EN.md

 ## Operating Systems

-**The importance of Linux for hackers:**
+**Importance of Linux for Hackers:**
 Linux is preferred due to its open-source nature, flexibility, and the availability of security tools.

-**Linux distributions for security:**
+**Linux Distributions for Security:**
-Kali Linux is a distribution specialized in security that includes various useful tools.
-You can learn basic Kali Linux commands in (kali.org).
+- Kali Linux: A specialized security distribution that includes various useful tools.
+You can learn basic Kali Linux commands at [kali.org](https://www.kali.org/).
+- Parrot Security OS: Besides Kali Linux, Parrot Security OS is another popular Linux distribution for ethical hackers.
+It offers a variety of penetration testing tools and is suitable for security testing and audits.
+- BlackArch Linux: Known for its extensive collection of security and hacking tools, based on Arch Linux.
+- BackBox: A Linux distribution designed for security assessment and penetration testing with a user-friendly interface.
+- Pentoo: Suitable for penetration testing and security analysis tasks, based on Gentoo Linux.
+- Security Onion: Focused on security incident detection and response, including network traffic analysis tools.

+**Setting Up the Linux Environment:**
+Learn to install and configure Linux distributions in virtual environments using software like VirtualBox or VMware.
+This will allow you to create test environments for your cybersecurity activities.

 ## Networking Knowledge